KNZR-FM

-The schedule on KNZR-AM-FM features one local talk show heard in late mornings, hosted by Terry Maxwell, a former Bakersfield City Council member and restaurateur.
-The rest of the weekday line-up is nationally syndicated conservative talk shows: The Glenn Beck Program, The Sean Hannity Show, The Hugh Hewitt Show, The Mark Levin Show, The O'Reilly Update with Bill O'Reilly, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and The Chris Stigall Show.

-On weekends, syndicated shows include At Home with Gary Sullivan, Bill Handel on the Law, Tom Gresham's Gun Talk, The Dennis Prager Show, Somewhere in Time with Art Bell and Rich DeMuro on Tech.
-Most hours begin with an update from Fox News Radio.
+KNZR-FM's transmitter is sited off Warehouse Road in Oildale.

 History

 Early years

 The station signed on the air on March 3, 1978.
 The original call sign was KQEZ.
 It carried an easy listening format of soft instrumentals and a few vocals per hour.
 The following year, it switched its call sign to KMGN, airing a country music format.
 The station was owned by Brandon-Dorsey Communications.

 In 1986, Community Service Broadcasters took over as debtor in possession.
 The call letters switched to KKBB and the station featured an album rock sound, using NBC Radio's "The Source" young adult network for news and features.
 In 1996, the station switched to a Regional Mexican format as KRME, when it was owned by Spanish-language broadcaster Eduardo Caballero.

 The station was assigned the KSMJ call letters by the Federal Communications Commission on February 6, 2001.
 As the call sign implied, the station carried a smooth jazz format.